AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 **B starts building at: slotStart + 47** (checkpoint_proposal at +46, plus 1s init)
 **B starts broadcasting at: slotStart + 48** (when attestations collected)

-Below demonstrates what happens when build ahead time is 24 seconds, and not the entire slot duration.
+Below demonstrates what happens when build ahead time is 24 seconds, and not the entire slot duration, if much larger than A has alot more time to submit to L1.

 ```mermaid
 gantt